Frequently Asked Questions

 Can I apply for books/learning materials/Accommodation/Travel expenses/Food/Administration fees?

-• No we can only fund the actual tuition fees, registration fees or the actual cost of a conference/workshop.
+No we can only fund the actual tuition fees, registration fees, program or course fees.

 I want to study at a college or university or attend a conference/workshop outside of Canada.
 Can I still apply for funding for that through ARNET?